Infoland/iProva-WCF-API-examples/README.md

 There are two end points for each resource: one for SOAP and service references and one for JSON or web calls.

 The first is denoted by just the resource path: `http://iprova/externalapi/Portals/PortalsAPI.svc/GetTokenForUser`.
 The second is denoted by added `web` between the resource and the method: `http://iprova/externalapi/Portals/PortalsAPI.svc/web/GetTokenForUser`

+## More documentation
+Haven't found what you were looking for?
+More information can be found [here](https://webshare.iprova.nl/lmg7hpgbqrmp2n4o/DocumentList.aspx)